The ‘7 Great’ Accountability Skills For Business Success

 We found that people who are really good at creating change in an organisation had employees who are operating at higher levels of accountability.
 Leaders who are good at instituting change are effective at the following behaviours: accepting feedback, taking on challenges, innovating, spreading optimism, showing concern, and setting clear goals.

-On the long personal and organisational “to do” list, accountability should be at the top of the list.
+On the long personal and organisational “to-do” list, accountability should be at the top of the list.
 If you see a fatal flaw in yourself or your current leaders on any of these seven points, you should address it immediately.

 In fact, the single greatest way to leverage accountability is to pick a few of these key behaviours to work on yourself.
 Why?
 The research is clear on this issue: great accountability in the organisation begins with you.

 If you need help with your business, I work with entrepreneurial business owners, executives and their teams to ensure full accountability so they can meet obligations, promises and commitments made to others and themselves.
-My name is Darren Finkelstein, Business Coach, Advisor and Presenter.